Telsey Advisory Group Maintains Lowe's Companies (LOW) Outperform Recommendation

 Geode Capital Management holds 12,439K shares representing 2.22% ownership of the company.
 In its prior filing, the firm reported owning 12,352K shares , representing an increase of 0.70%.
 The firm decreased its portfolio allocation in LOW by 44.93% over the last quarter.

 Wells Fargo holds 10,169K shares representing 1.81% ownership of the company.
 In its prior filing, the firm reported owning 10,263K shares , representing a decrease of 0.92%.
-The firm increased its portfolio allocation in LOW by 3.14% over the last quarter.
+The firm decreased its portfolio allocation in LOW by 65.20% over the last quarter.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.